Staplegun-US/intervals_api/README.md

 ### Response

-The response from Intervals API will contain all returned data from Intervals in the form of a hash.
+The response from Intervals API will contain all returned json data from Intervals in the form of a hash.

 ### Request Type Examples